raspberrypi/style-guide/style-guide.md

 *   data – treat as a singular noun. *The data is lost.*
 *   database
 *   Debian
-*   Device Tree: a means of representing devices on the Raspberry Pi- see the original elinux documentation [here](http://elinux.org/Device_Tree).
+*   Device Tree: a means of representing devices on Raspberry Pi- see the original elinux documentation [here](http://elinux.org/Device_Tree).
 *   digital age, digital native, digital divide – avoid where possible.
 Dated jargon.
 *   Digital Making Curriculum.
 Also: the Raspberry Pi Foundation's Digital Making Curriculum.
 *   dingbat – typographical ornament, such as ★.